 I cannot emphasize enough that if the system is inside a dwelling one MUST use piping approved by the uniform building code for use with potable water systems.
 Do not use compression fittings and something like irrigation tubing or aquarium air tubing fittings without hose clamps.
 The standard irrigation tubing or aquarium air tubing fittings WILL FAIL.
 And a high pressure system can put out an amazing amount of water overnight into the wood of a home.
 And insurance will NOT cover the damage (insurance only covers plumbing failures where the plumbing met code).

 Low Pressure Drip System

 Put a water pressure reducing valve in a place where it won’t freeze.
 Then move the water to one’s aquariums through low pressure pipes per the building code in your area.
-Drop the pressure in the incoming water pipes to 1 to 5 pounds with the pressure reducing valve.
+Drop the pressure in the incoming water pipes to 1 to 5 psi (0,05 to 0,3bar) with the pressure reducing valve.
 This is great for multiple tanks in a home.